kevinrenskers/dotfiles/README.md

 # Mac OS X setup

-This is a list of reproducible steps to get Mac OS X up and running with necessary development tools.
-Tested on Mountain Lion.
+This is a list of reproducible steps to get a clean Mac up and running with a bunch of development tools.
+Tested on OS X 10.8 (Mountain Lion).

 ## Step 1: prepare Mac OS X